Skip to navigation Skip to content

 Quarterly Participation Interviews (QTIs)

-TtW, CDP and DES
+TtW, RAES and IEA

 Refugees referred to Workforce Australian within the first 12 months

-12-month refugee circumstance review appointment
+12-month Refugee Appointment - circumstance review

-A 12-month refugee circumstance review appointment automatically creates if there is no referral to Workforce Australia for the refugee customer.
+A 12-month Refugee Appointment is automatically booked for the refugee customer if they are not already referred to a Workforce Australia provider.
 This appointment will be booked at the refugee customer's local service centre.
 A Manual Follow Up (MFU) activity will be created for Service Officers to manually book the appointment if there is no appointment available.
+See help text in Customer First for the ZRFG appointment is required to be booked for the customer MFU activity.

-See Table 2 on the Process page.
+See Table 3 on the Process page.

 The Resources page contains links to the Refugee Services intranet page and links to external websites.